-The winning compositions will be announced in April 2026 during International Trombone Week (ITW).
-The sheet music will be available to download from the ITA’s site at no cost to trombonists wishing to perform the works through 2026.
-The winning compositions will have a featured professional performance in 2026.
-Composers will also have other possible performances and promotional interviews highlighting their winning compositions and themselves.
+Winning compositions will be announced in April during International Trombone Week (ITW).
+The winning compositions will have a featured professional performance.
+Composers may have additional performances and promotional interviews highlighting their winning compositions.

-- 5-year Regular membership to the International Trombone Association;
+- 1 three-year Regular Membership to the International Trombone Association.

-- The composition must be an original work.
+- The composition must be an original work by the submitter.
+No arrangements are allowed.

-- The composition must be between 6-8 minutes in length.
+- The composition must be between 6 and 8 minutes in length.
+Length is determined by the duration of the submitted MP3 recording.

 - Submission must be clearly formatted (with a score and individual parts included) in a single PDF file.
 Exact tempo and style indications must be included.
 The composer’s name must be written in the score.
 No handwritten scores accepted.